jgmalcolm/jgmalcolm.github.io/_posts/2014-05-10-what-do-i-use.md

 ---
 title: "What do I use?"
 layout: post
+description: "A list of tools I use daily to work efficiently, stay focused, and keep organized."
 tags:
 - tools
 ---

-A list of tools I use daily to work efficiently, stay focused, and keep organized.

 ## Hardware
 * [Macbook Air 11"](http://www.apple.com/macbook-air)